AdamKaabyia/website_personal_template/README.md

 # Resume Website

 > **This repository is a template.** Fork or clone it, then replace the placeholder text and images with your own details.
-Nothing in the `references/` directory ships to production – it is excluded via `.gitignore`.

 ## Local development